Orthognathic Surgery (Jaw Surgery)

 - Breathing problems

 Technology & Orthognathic Surgery

-Dr. Auerbach, Dr. Cho, Dr. Hershkin, Dr. Lynn, Dr. Chibbaro and Dr. Federman use modern computer techniques to explain exactly how your surgery will be approached.
+Dr. Auerbach, Dr. Cho, Dr. Lynn, Dr. Federman and Dr. Messina use modern computer techniques to explain exactly how your surgery will be approached.
 Using comprehensive facial x-rays and computer video imaging, we can show you how your bite will be improved and even give you an idea of how you’ll look after surgery.
 This helps you understand the surgical process and the extent of the treatment prescribed.
 Our goal is to help you understand the benefits of orthognathic surgery.

 If you are a candidate for corrective jaw surgery, Drs.
-Auerbach, Cho, Hershkin, Lynn, Chibbaro or Federman will work closely with your dentist and orthodontist during your treatment.
+Auerbach, Cho, Lynn, Federman or Messina will work closely with your dentist and orthodontist during your treatment.
 The actual surgery can move your teeth and jaws into a new position that results in a more attractive, functional, and healthy dental-facial relationship.